dhananjaygr/InlineQuestions/100-Foundation/questions/Page4/question-02.md

 Question Type : Single Choice

 ## Question
-Which of the following steps is NOT part of creating a data classification rule in the Wiz portal?
+Which of the following steps is NOT part of creating a data classification rule in the Wiz portal?:

 ## Options
 Option 1: Selecting the data type